A facilitator commenting on a group of 5 workshop participants role play an end of life conversation scenario within a care setting

 Up to $202.50 training allowance for arts SEPs

-This is a 27-hour introductory Lab by ArtsWok Collaborative that equips you with the essential skills to develop and facilitate arts-based activities especially with seniors at Active Ageing Centres and similar community settings.
+This is a 27-hour introductory Lab by ArtsWok Collaborative that equips you with the essential skills to develop and facilitate arts-based, person-centred activities in community settings, especially with seniors at Active Ageing Centres and similar spaces.

 Who is This For

-Individuals with interest in community engagement who are seeking structured guidance in arts-based facilitation with active seniors.
+Individuals with interest in community engagement who are seeking structured guidance in arts-based, person-centred facilitation with active seniors and other community groups.

 If you are looking for a programme that integrates theoretical grounding with practical application, please sign up for our Arts & Community Facilitator Programme instead.